testsigmahq/testsigma-docs/src/pages/docs/troubleshooting/setup/server-docker-deployment-errors.md

   4. zip the copied logs folder and share it with us.

 ### Windows:
-  1. Use "docker ps" to list the runnign containers and copy the container ID of the image "testsigmahq/server"
+  1. Use `docker ps` to list the runnign containers and copy the container ID of the image "testsigmahq/server"
-  2. Then run the command "docker cp <container_id>:/opt/app/logs <destination_folder>".
+  2. Then run the command `docker cp <container_id>:/opt/app/logs <destination_folder>`.
 In this command you can replace the <container_id> with the container id copied from step1 and <destination_folder> with the path of the folder where you want to copy.
   3. zip the copied logs folder and share it with us.